Efficient optimization-based invariant-domain-preserving limiters in solving gas dynamics equations: An efficient implementation of invariant-domain-preserving limiters by splitting methods

 Here, $\norm{\cdot}{F}$ is the matrix Frobenius norm.
 On a uniform mesh, we have $\vecc{A} = [1,1,\cdots,1]\in\IR^{1\times N}$ and $\transpose{\vec{b}} = \vecc{A}\overline{\vecc{U}}$.
 The closed convex sets $\Lambda_1$ and $\Lambda_2$ represent global conservation and invariant-domain-preserving constraints, respectively.
 The functions $\iota_{\Lambda_1}$ and $\iota_{\Lambda_2}$ are convex, indicating that \eqref{eq:invariant_domain_limiter2} is a strongly convex minimization problem.
 Therefore, the solution of \eqref{eq:invariant_domain_limiter2} is unique.

+When all cell averages of the exact solution belong to the numerical admissible set, provided that $\varepsilon$ is sufficiently small.
 The limiter \eqref{eq:invariant_domain_limiter2} improves the accuracy of the DG solution in the following sense: \begin{theorem} Let $\vecc{X}^\ast$ denote the minimizer of \eqref{eq:invariant_domain_limiter2} and let $\overline{\vecc{U}^\mathrm{exact}}\in \IR^{N\times (2+d)}$ be a matrix storing the cell averages of an exact solution.
 If the DG solution has the same integrals over the whole domain as the exact solution, and the DG cell averages violate the invariant domain (i.e., $\overline{\vecc{U}}\notin \Lambda_2$), then the minimizer $\vecc{X}^\ast$ improves the accuracy:

 \end{theorem} \begin{proof} For two matrices $\vecc{B} = [b]_{ij}$ and $\vecc{C} = [c]_{ij}$ of same sizes, define the inner product $\vecc{B}:\vecc{C} = \sum_{ij} b_{ij}c_{ij}$.
 The sets $\Lambda_1$ and $\Lambda_2$ are convex and closed, thus $\Lambda_1\cap\Lambda_2$ is a convex closed set.
 Thus, $\overline{\vecc{U}^\mathrm{exact}}$ and $\vecc{X}^\ast$ belongs to $\Lambda_1\cap\Lambda_2$, which implies